ecombette/Atomive/README.md

 **N.B.** For now, our system cannot process SMILES containing cycles : it will simply not be recognized, even if you reproduce it correctly in the virtual environment.
 It is still under development!

+**Works in progress :**
+- add cycle support for the identification algorithm
+- extend the dictionary
+- simulate the electrochemical forces
+- add a training mode

 *A project at UQAC (Québec), Canada, by Aurélien Durance, Ivan Alt and Elise Combette.*